viljoviitanen/Openelec-addons/README.md

 Adds also scons build system

-Not really complete yet, just provides a binary and no means to launch roms.
-For now use e.g. advanced launcher addon to launch.
+2.0.1 download adds a file dialog to choose the launched rom

+TODO:
-TODO: fix ccache directory, now it does not use openelec build specific cache directory, but default $HOME/.ccache To compie and create addon
+fix ccache directory, now it does not use openelec build specific cache directory, but default $HOME/.ccache add command line parameters to settings instead of hardcoded values figure out a way to quit the emulator other than ssh'ing in openelec box and killing the process

+To compie and create addon
     ./scripts/create_addon fceu